JeremyMet/DES/README.md

 If you meet any bug, don't hesitate to contact me ;-)

 PS : Please note the DES constants part has been copied/pasted from Robin David's git (https://github.com/RobinDavid/pydes).

+## C Implementation

+C Implementation has been coded in order to compare performances between Python versus a compiled language as C. The implementation was thought for 8-bit architecture, i.e. all operations are performed with byte granularity (no use of 16-bit or 32-bit integers).